giriswamy-gan/ATM_system/README.md

 ATM System

-Using GoLang and Gin as framework.
+Using Golang and Gin as framework.
 MongoDB as database.

 A basic ATM system that provides a seamless and secure experience for customers.